 Dialogue is also pretty straightforward.
 Once you have succinctly written your action section, the dialogue will inevitably follow.

-To write dialogue in a classic screenplay format, you will need; your character’s name, centered in block capitals; beneath it, slightly to the left, you will want to write the actual dialogue.
+To write dialogue in a classic screenplay format, you will need; your character’s name, centered in block capitals; beneath it, slightly to the top left margin, you will want to write the actual dialogue.
+It is better to use a sheet to store the character’s information.

-When you want to add dialogue that is offscreen, write (O.S.) next to the character’s name (write (OS) for when they return on screen).
+When you want to add offscreen dialogue, write (O.S.) next to the character’s name (write (OS) for when they go off-screen and return on-screen).
 For a voiceover, write (V.O.).
 When your character is talking into a phone, predictably, write (INTO PHONE).

 A quick tip for character names is to make them each start with different letters.
 This is because often screenwriting software will handily suggest names for you, once you have started writing dialogue.
 If they have different letters to start each (e.g. Jaimie and Diane), then you won’t have to go through a long list of names and can save time.